-Sunday Times Crime Book of the Month April 2023
+Sunday Times Top Crime Novels of 2023

 ‘Ajay Chowdhury’s crime novels, set in the East End of London, keep getting better.
 Kamil Rahman arrived from India in disgrace several years ago and began working shifts at a tandoori restaurant in Brick Lane.
 He has returned to the job he loves in Chowdhury’s enthralling new novel, The Detective.
 In his very first week at the Met, Rahman is thrown in at the deep end, investigating the murder of the boss of a controversial tech company in Shoreditch.
 Forensic work on the building site where the body was found exposes another murder scene that’s a century old, a time when newly arrived Jewish immigrants lived in the area.
 Chowdhury’s dazzlingly clever plot brings together the East End’s history and its present incarnation as home to some of the country’s most innovative technology.’

 Joan Smith.
 The Sunday Times

 ‘An entertaining story that ranges across love, murder and an intriguing family tree’ The Sun

 ‘A rip roaring crime novel’ The New Zealand Listener

 ‘The Detective continues Chowdhury’s tale of transplanted Indian-cop-turned-chef Kamil Rahman as he joins the Metropolitan Police Force.
 But Rahman’s exhilaration at returning to uniform is short-lived.
 Facing prejudice, incompetence, and a case that ties his team into knots, Rahman soon finds himself sidelined.
 Chowdhury brings his own expertise in modern tech to the plot, combining it with hot button history, and a biting wit.
 The series goes from strength to strength.’
 Vaseem Khan